nycmeshnet/nycmeshnet.github.io/cpe/index.md

 **System**
  * Device name: nycmesh-lbe-99 (lbe is liteBeam, nbe is nanobeam, 99 default will be changed to actual number)

-Download [LiteBeam config file](./litebeam/WA-802AA8FE3E56.cfg) with this configuration
+Download example [LiteBeam config](./litebeam/WA-802AA8FE3E56.cfg) with this configuration